 At Heather Garth Primary Academy, we aim to provide a Mathematics curriculum where all children make progress.
 The children are encouraged to think for themselves and acquire lifelong skills, which will prepare them for life in a modern society.

-National Curriculum (2014) for mathematics describes in detail what pupils must learn in each year group.
-This combined with the school’s Calculation Policy, Non Negotiable and the DFE Ready to Progress criteria ensures continuity and progression and high expectations for the attainment in mathematics.
+The National Curriculum (2014) for mathematics describes in detail what pupils must learn in each year group.
+This combined with the school’s Calculation Policy, Non Negotiables and the DFE Ready to Progress criteria ensures continuity and progression and high expectations for the attainment in mathematics.

 At Heather Garth Primary Academy, we believe that Mathematics is integral to all aspects of life and we endeavour to ensure that children develop a positive and enthusiastic attitude towards the subject that will stay with them.
 It is vital that a positive attitude towards maths is encouraged amongst all of our pupils in order to foster confidence and achievement as it is a skill that is essential in our society.

 We offer a Mastery curriculum for all children.
 Mastery means a deep, long-term, secure and adaptable understanding of a subject.
-Among the by-products of developing mastery, and to a degree part of the process, are a number of elements:
+Key elements of this include:

 - fluency (rapid and accurate recall and application of facts and concepts)